Cognitive Bias, Scott Adams and Troubled Companies

 We hear a lot about cognitive bias these days (and confirmation bias – a type of cognitive bias), an extraordinarily important concept in life, business and marketing, most recently made famous by Scott Adams’ book Win Bigly: Persuasion in a World Where Facts Don’t Matter, which simplistically presents the persuasion techniques used by President Trump and explains the related so-called Trump Derangement Syndrome.
+More about excalibur is a classic

 A cognitive bias is a mistake in reasoning, evaluating, remembering, or other cognitive process, often occurring as a result of holding onto one’s preferences and beliefs regardless of contrary information.
-As Scott Adams would say, we all perceive facts through a filter, a movie playing in our head.
+As Scott Adams would say, we all perceive information through a filter, a movie playing in our head.
 We start with the answer, seek facts to support it and ignore facts that do not.

 Those working with troubled companies regularly see examples of cognitive bias because: i) it happens all the time; and, ii) it is easy for outsiders to identify fact distortion because we have different filters.
 Whereas management sees the big sales contract, economic rebound or new financing right around the corner, fixing all of the financial issues, outsiders see the negative trends that require more concrete and controllable change.